-You will be advised of the outcome of your application, on or about Friday 16th April 2021.
-This information will also be available on line for those who have submitted an online application.
-Parents should accept or decline the place as soon as possible.
-If you are unsuccessful (unless your child was offered a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above and you will have right of appeal to an independent appeal panel.
-Should you wish to appeal please contact the school as soon as possible for an appeal form on which you must list your reasons for making an appeal.
-Appeals should be submitted to the school in writing by Friday 21st May 2021.
+You will be advised of the outcome of your application on 16th April or the next working day, by the local authority on our behalf.
+If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.